 International Service Trips

-With 53 percent of Guatemala’s population living in poverty and 13 percent in extreme conditions, dental disease is a tremendous problem in this country of 14.7 million people.
-Responding to the widespread need for oral healthcare, the Pacific Dental Services® Foundation established a clinic in Xenacoj, Guatemala in 2015.
-Through a partnership with Mission Impact, Beeline Wheelchairs and the University of San Carlos Dental School – The PDS® Foundation Clinic provides comprehensive care to many people in need in Guatemala, including those with disabilities.
+With 54 percent of Guatemala’s population living in poverty and 13 in extreme conditions, dental disease is a tremendous problem in this country of over 16 million people.
+Responding to the widespread need for oral healthcare, the Pacific Dental Services Foundation established a clinic in Xenacoj, Guatemala in 2015.– In partnership with Mission Impact and Beeline Wheelchairs, the PDS® Foundation clinic provides comprehensive care to the many people in need in Guatemala, including those with disabilities.
+The clinic is able to serve patients year-round with the support of volunteers and dental students from the University of San Carlos Dental School, who are able to complete a 9 month residency program at the clinic while serving patients in their community.

 Although the Fijian government works diligently to provide free medical care, specialized care is often not accessible to a large portion of the population due to geographical and financial constraints.
 The result is many Fijians suffer from debilitating but treatable oral health complications.
 Since the first dental outreach in 1998, the Mission at Natuvu Creek has been providing access to care through volunteer teams.
-The Pacific Dental Services Foundation joined these teams in 2011.
+The Pacific Dental Services Foundation joined these teams in 2011 providing treatment to adult and pediatric patients as volunteers travel to local schools administering oral hygiene instruction and fluoride treatments to students so they are equipped to care for their oral health year-round.

 According to the 2012 FDI World Dental Federation report, Visions 2020: Shaping the Future of Oral Health, there is just one dentist per 1,278,446 people in Ethiopia.
 Parents often walk several days with children on their backs just for the chance to see a dentist.
-Since 2010, The Pacific Dental Services Foundation has been leading trips to the Tigray region of Ethiopia to provide comprehensive dentistry services as well as to cultivate an ongoing relationship with the University of Mekelle Dental School.
+Since 2010, The Pacific Dental Services Foundation has been leading trips to the Tigray region of Ethiopia to provide comprehensive dentistry services, and mentorship to the students and faculty of the University of Mekelle Dental School.
+The Foundation has also worked with Relief Society of Tigray and the Ethiopian Government to set up a dental clinic in the rural area of northern Tigray to ensure that proper oral healthcare is achievable year-round.

 Partnering with the University of the Pacific